theimowski/SuaveMusicStore/index.md

 ]
 ```

-This gives a possiblity to navigate through main features of our Music Store.
+This gives a possibility to navigate through main features of our Music Store.
 It would be good if a visitor to our site could authenticate himself.
 To help him with that, we'll put a user partial view next to the navigation menu.
 Just as in every other e-commerce website, if a user is logged in, he'll be shown his name and a "Log off" link.